daisyzhou/kijiproject.github.com/_posts/userguides/express/DEVEL/2013-11-14-basic-scala-scalding.md

     .map('entityId -> 'songId) { (eId: EntityId) => eId(0) }
     Need explanation of function literal.

+### Tuples and Pipelines

+KijiExpress views a data set as a collection of named tuples.
+A named tuple can be thought of as an ordered list where each element has a name.
+When using KijiExpress with data stored in a Kiji table, a row from the Kiji table corresponds to a single tuple, where columns from the Kiji table correspond to named elements in the tuple.

+Data processing occurs in pipelines, where the input and output from each pipeline is a stream of named tuples represented by a data object.
+Each operation you described in your KijiExpress program, or job, defines the input, output, and processing for a pipe.

+Data enters a pipe from a source.
+Sources can be such places as Kiji tables, text files, or Sequence files.
+At the end of the pipe, tuples are written to a sink.
+Again, sinks can be Kiji tables, text files, or SequenceFiles.

 #### Operating on Pipe Data

-When data is read in KijiExpress it is implicitly converted into a KijiPipe, which is an extension of a Scalding RichPipe object.
+When data is read in KijiExpress it is implicitly converted into a KijiPipe, which is an extension of Scalding RichPipe.
 The data is in the form of a stream of tuples, where one tuple includes a row of the input.
 The data in each tuple is organized in fields: if the data came from a Kiji table, each tuple contains a field for each column or map family in the table, including the entity ID.
 If the data comes from the output of a TextLine source, each tuple contains a single field named “line”.

 One of the syntax constructions you will see frequently in Express samples are invocations of functions applied to the “pipe” object that is the result of reading data from a source.